The above video provides an audio-visual overview of the Dignity Amidst the Rubbish book project.

 I began intermittently accumulated a series of what others apparently deem moving, troubling, fascinating, and beautiful images — of the community, their life, their overall situation, and how they’ve sociologically responded to their plight in a way that may reveal insight into aspects of human daily behavior to which we all can relate.

 While the Dignity Amidst the Rubbish Project does focus on Burmese migrants, its contextual scope is global and can be applied to anybody and everybody rendered marginalized and living with dignity amidst the world’s societal rubbish.
-Proceeds will likewise be used solely to support marginalized human populations.

 The Mae Sot Rubbish Dump Community